kmenesesc/teamMed/README.md

-# teamMed
-The following code was developed to analyze deep learning as it is applied to the detection of tumors in MRI scans.
-The code was developed by Team BioMed from UCSD.

 Description
 ===========
 The following code was developed to analyze deep learning as it is applied to the detection of tumors in MRI scans.
 The code was developed by Team BioMed from UCSD.